ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Boosting fine-grained control in ACTG with Anchored RL

 \textbf{Hybrid objective.}~ Inspired by standard practices in RLHF~\citep{bai2022training,ouyang2022training}, our core idea is to mitigate reward hacking by anchoring the model to a reference distribution using a supervised fine-tuning (SFT) loss.
 The training objective thus becomes a hybrid of the standard RL loss and this SFT loss.
 However, this raises a critical question: what data should be used for the SFT anchor?
 Using the original private data would incur additional privacy cost, while the synthetic data sampled from $G_{x \mid f}$ suffers from the control issues that we aim to fix.

-\textbf{High-quality anchor via best-of-$N$ sampling.}~ We resolve this by crafting a high-quality, private dataset for the SFT objective using \textit{best-of-$N$ sampling}, a technique that has been widely used in aligning LLMs~\citep{gao2023scaling, eisenstein2024helping}.
-For each feature $f$ sampled from the DP generator $G_f$, we generate $N$ candidate texts from $G_{x \mid f}$, and select the one with the highest per-instance $\text{IFAcc}$ score.
-This process leverages additional test-time compute to distill a much cleaner dataset, $D_{\text{SFT}}$, which provides a strong signal for the SFT anchor without incurring additional privacy cost.
-We provide a detailed analysis of the quality of the best-of-$N$ dataset and the variance of per-instance IFAcc scores in \Cref{app:results-best-of-n}.
+\textbf{High-quality anchor via best-of-$N$ sampling.}~ We resolve this by crafting a high-quality, private dataset for the SFT objective using \textit{best-of-$N$ sampling}, a technique widely used in LLM alignment~\citep{gao2023scaling, eisenstein2024helping}.
+For each feature $f$ sampled from the DP generator $G_f$, we generate $N$ candidate texts from $G_{x \mid f}$ and select the one with the highest per-instance $\text{IFAcc}$ score.
+This uses additional test-time compute to distill a cleaner dataset, $D_{\text{SFT}}$, yielding a strong SFT anchor at no extra privacy cost.
+We further analyze the quality of the best-of-$N$ dataset and the variance of per-instance IFAcc in \Cref{app:results-best-of-n}.

 \looseness=-1 \textbf{Putting together: Anchored RL.}~ Our final training recipe, ARL, combines these two components.
 We fine-tune from the DP-FT checkpoint $G_{x \mid f}$ using a hybrid objective that mixes the PPO gradient with the SFT gradient on curated best-of-$N$ data: $\mathcal{L} = \mathcal{L}_{\text{RL}} + \gamma \cdot \mathcal{L}_{\text{SFT}}.$ We employ a \textit{linear decay} schedule for the coefficient $\gamma$, starting high to preserve text fidelity and gradually decreasing to allow for steady improvement in instruction following.
 This approach anchors the model, preventing it from drifting away from the desired text distribution while optimizing for control.